jasminecao/nets213-final-project/README.md

 ----

 ## Data Aggregation Of Ratings of Responses
 To choose the best responses that we filtered in the previous step, we asked multiple Turkers to rate them on the scale from 1 to 10.
-For each of the responses, we took the average of the Workers' responses and chose the highest ranked responsses based on the calculated average.
+For each of the responses, we took the average of the Workers' responses.

 ----